thinkst/canarytools-docs/docs/canarytokens/office365.md

       - name: state
         required: true
         type: string
-        description: value returned after sign in with Office365 is successful and redirects
+        description: Value returned after sign in with Office365 is successful and redirects
     response: A JSON structure with a result indicator
   office_365_status:
     name: Get status of Office365 tokening
     url: /canarytoken/office365/status
     method: GET
-    description: Gets the status of the Office365 tokening process
+    description: Gets the status of the Office365 tokening process.
     params:
         - name: flock_id
           required: false